 When implementing more formal support, we will follow the staged intervention approach which is recommended by Bradford Local Authority.
-Further details of this can be found here: https://bso.bradford.gov.uk/content/education-safeguarding/attendance/poor-attendance-interventions
+Further details of this can be found here:

+https://bso.bradford.gov.uk/content/education-safeguarding/attendance/poor-attendance-interventions

-These formal routes are a last resort once more informal support has been exhausted, however, we feel it is important to be open with parents in stating that we will not shy away from using them where necessary in order to help every pupil access their education.
+These legal routes are a last resort once all other informal and formal support has been exhausted, however, we feel it is important to be open with parents in stating that we will not shy away from using them where necessary in order to help every pupil access their education.